-On February 18 the 1st Battalion began a five-day trek back from Coisy to the forward area where it went back into the firing-line on February 23, relieving a unit of the 1st Lancashire Fusiliers.
-It was at a place called Sailly-Saillisel and the reception offered by the Germans was to be lively - and deadly: after only two days the Battalion had incurred four dead, nine wounded and three gassed without there having been any infantry action.
+On the morrow, February 18, the 1st Battalion began a five-day trek back from Coisy to the forward area where it went back into the firingline on February 23, there to relieve a unit of the 1st Lancashire Fusiliers.
+It was at a place called Sailly-Saillisel and the reception offered by the Germans was to be both lively - and deadly: after only two days the Battalion had incurred four dead, nine wounded and three gassed without there having been any infantry action.
 The Newfoundlanders were to be withdrawn on February 25...to return just three days later.